newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/transportation-license-permit.md

   ](https://docs.google.com/document/d/1Hjs4qlCIRfOZV7svNMtloAstqp2a2UGJBt5XNnbbfao/edit?usp=sharing)

-  11/26/24: decided to publish this without the bullet points for now until we hear back from SMEs.
+  11/26/24: talked w/ Product & decided to publish this without the bullet points for now until we hear back from SMEs.
 Regina will need to review the "limited transportation permit" description.

   11/14/24: SME approved, but need to update limited transportation permit description. needs content review.